-Did you choose God or did He chose you?
+Did we choose God or did He choose us?

 "YE HAVE NOT CHOSEN ME, BUT I HAVE CHOSEN YOU, and ordained you, that ye should go and bring forth fruit" John 15:16

 "...ye are not of the world, BUT I HAVE CHOSEN YOU OUT OF THE WORLD, therefore the world hateth you."
 John 15:19

 No other doctrine of the Christian faith is as hated and resisted among Christians as is the Doctrine of God's electing grace of individuals to salvation.
 Yet God's Book clearly teaches this doctrine in a multitude of passages all throughout the Holy Bible.

 "But we are bound to give thanks alway to God for you, brethren beloved of the Lord, because GOD HATH FROM THE BEGINNING CHOSEN YOU TO SALVATION through sanctification of the Spirit and belief of the truth: